kylelaughlin/ruby-prompt__hashes/lib/hashes.md

 # How would you perform an operation on every element inside a Hash?

-We would perform an operation on eahc element iside of a hash by using the each method.
+We would perform an operation on each element iside of a hash by using the each method.
 The each mehtod iterates through each element in the hash and executes some block of code. the syntax for this is: my_hash.each{ |k, v| some code to do with each element }.
 Unlike an array you difing two variables for the code block: the key and the value (I used k and v above).